Swimming at the 2018 Commonwealth Games

-Swimming at the 2018 Commonwealth Games was held at the Gold Coast Aquatic Centre in the Gold Coast, Australia from 5 to 10 April.
+Swimming at the 2018 Commonwealth Games was the 21st appearance of Swimming at the Commonwealth Games.
+The swimming events at the 2018 Commonwealth Games were held at the Gold Coast Aquatic Centre in the Gold Coast, Australia from 5 to 10 April.
 A total of 50 events were scheduled.
 Of the 50, 38 were for able-bodied athletes (19 per gender).
 The remaining 12 were for para sport athletes (six per gender).